 Oh, hell no. This guy wasn’t getting the best of me.

-I held my hand in front of me one more time.
+Ignoring the sickening feeling of its magic, I held my hand in front of me one more time.
 “Bring me light.
-Bring me light!
-Bring me light!”
+Light!
+Light!”
 I yelled the spell, putting my willpower in it.

 The light bloomed brighter—floating on top of my hand—but blipped out faster.
 This time the greasy magic spread all the way up to my elbow.

-No. No fucking way.
+No. No way.
 I wasn’t going to let this asshole win.

 I threw all the will and determination I had into the words.
 This spell would light the world up.
 I screamed the words.
-“Bring me light!
-Bring me light!
-Bring me light!”
+“Light!
+Light!
+Light!”

-For a second, the light burned so bright I had to squint.
-Aside from the little ring of light around me, everything was black.
+The light burned so bright I had to squint.
+Aside from the ring of light around me, everything was black.
 There was no horizon.
 No ceiling or walls.
+Just the black endless pool around me.

 Maybe if I ran—